bitlabstudio/knowledge-base/javascript/react-js/a-react-component.md

   componentWillUpdate(nextProps, nextState) { }
   // render() happens now
   componentDidUpdate(prevProps, prevState) { }
+  // if we registered event listeners or timers, we must unregister them here! componentWillUnmount() { }

   // now implement all other kind of functions and handlers that are needed,
   // ordered by alphabet